Books as hooks

 Ogden Regional Representative Jenny Watson is a great believer in books as hooks for primary science: “Stories and books provide a captivating route into science.
 Teachers can elicit children’s questions from science-rich texts, which they can then explore by discussion and hands-on experiments.
 This enables children to hear and use scientific vocabulary correctly and within a meaningful context (sometimes ‘real-world’, sometimes magical).
 These texts often also contain aspirational role models featuring young or historic scientists.”

 Jenny has compiled a recommended reading list by topic for Key Stage 1 and Key Stage 2 together with links to other useful resources.
-You can download the full list here.
+You can download the full list of books here.

 Books for secondary schools